Maximise your Morning Routine to Make it a Ritual

 In practical terms, while we generally can’t control what goes on in the middle of the day once on the treadmill of work, we can usually control how we begin the day.

 For me, I am a late riser.
 It has always been this way, for as long as I can remember.
-Getting chronic fatigue a few years ago didn’t exactly help the cause – I can be known to sleep 12 hours straight if I am left to my own devices – just ask my poor husband!
+Getting chronic fatigue (Lyme disease and mold toxicity related) didn’t exactly help the cause – I can be known to sleep 12 hours straight if I am left to my own devices – just ask my poor husband!

 During the healing process, however, I have realised the importance of having a morning routine to start my day.